Ham chim peng

-Ham chim peng (鹹煎餅 (咸煎饼, xiánjiānbǐng, haam4 zin1 beng2, salty fried pancake)), also spelt hum chim peng, known in Singapore and Malaysia as haam ji peng, hum ji peng, or ham ji peng, is a deep-fried hollow doughnut of Chinese origin.
+Ham chim peng (鹹煎餅 (咸煎饼, xiánjiānbǐng, haam4 zin1 beng2, salty fried pancake)), also known in Singapore and Malaysia as haam ji peng, hum ji peng, among other variations, is a fried Cantonese pastry popular through Southeast Asia.
 Commonly eaten as a breakfast food, it is sometimes fried with a coating of sesame seeds.

 There are at least 3 varieties of ham chin peng - with glutinous rice, five spice powder and red bean paste.